-Given a Binary Node and a node.
-The task is to search and check if the given node exits in the binary tree or not.
+Given a Binary tree and a node.
+The task is to search and check if the given node exists in the binary tree or not.
 If it exists, print YES otherwise print NO.

 Given Binary Tree:

 Input: Node = 4 Output: YES Input: Node = 40 Output: NO

 The idea is to use any of the tree traversals to traverse the tree and while traversing check if the current node matches with the given node.
 Print YES if any node matches with the given node and stop traversing further and if the tree is completely traversed and none of the node matches with the given node then print NO.

 Below is the implementation of the above approach:

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important DSA concepts with the DSA Self Paced Course at a student-friendly price and become industry ready.